nomad-software/goat/README.md

-# go-tk
+# goat

-GUI toolkit for the Go programming language based on Tcl/Tk
+GUI toolkit for the Go programming language based on Tcl/Tk.